hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 different religion and given to different customs.
 On the other, the priestly power has been entirely displaced from its influential position as the controller and lawgiver of the society.
-The Koran and its code of laws have taken the place of the Dharma Shâstras of Manu and others.
+The Koran and its code of laws have taken the place of the Dharma Shāstras of Manu and others.
 The Sanskrit language has made room for the Persian and the Arabic.
 The Sanskrit language has to remain confined only to the purely religious writings and religious matters of the conquered and detested Hindu, and,